iluwatar/java-design-patterns/double-buffer/README.md

 **Programmatic Example**

+A typical example, and one that every game engine must address, is rendering.
+When the game draws the world the users see, it does so one piece at a time - the mountains in the distance, the rolling hills, the trees, each in its turn.
+If the user watched the view draw incrementally like that, the illusion of a coherent world would be shattered.
+The scene must update smoothly and quickly, displaying a series of complete frames, each appearing instantly.
+Double buffering solves the problem.

-Buffer interface that assures basic functionalities of a buffer.
+`Buffer` interface that assures basic functionalities of a buffer.

 ```java
 /**